 We brought Scout to a puppy school, which honestly was only good for one thing… socialization.
 Since they aren’t allowed on grass and out and about too much until they get all of their vaccinations, puppy school allows you to have your pup with a handful of other dogs the same age, who also haven’t had shots.
 He learned “puppy manners” (how to approach dogs and feel them out before playing), but he slightly regressed with potty training since pups were just going anywhere they please from what I picked up with dropping him/picking him up.

-We do have him go on walks every day for an hour with a walking group, also known as the #doodlemafia… (if you live in the Marina and need a recommendation, happy to help, email me!)
+We do have him go on walks Monday – Thursday for an hour with a walking group (if you live in the Marina and need a recommendation, happy to help, email me!).
+He is still under two years so has a lot of puppy energy still, so having him go out with other dogs is really helpful and makes him happy!

 Once you get your dog into a good routine, life normalcy begins to unfold again!
 It’s been a lot of work, but I couldn’t imagine life without my sidekick.
 No matter what kind of day I’m having could be the worst, he always makes me smile.
 I couldn’t recommend doodles more!